codehacked/4-Way-Traffic-Control/README.md

 # 4-Way-Traffic-Control
-The 4-Way Traffic Control project utilizes an 8051 microcontroller to manage traffic lights at an intersection.
-It automates the sequencing of red, yellow, and green lights for four directions, optimizing traffic flow and reducing congestion based on preset timing intervals.
+The 4-Way Traffic Control project uses an 8051 microcontroller to automate traffic lights at an intersection.
+It manages the red, yellow, and green lights for four directions, ensuring smooth traffic flow and reducing congestion.
+The microcontroller handles precise timing and sequencing of the lights, adjusting to traffic conditions with preset intervals to enhance efficiency and safety at the intersection.